d1kkop/Anger/README.md

-Zero-one is a network gaming library that is aimed to be lightweight, cross platform and fast.
+Zerodelay is a network gaming library that is aimed to be lightweight, cross platform and fast.

 	Current Features:
 		* Reliable UDP